developer-zebra/developer-zebra-site/src/emdk-for-android/6-9/guide/about/index.md

 ### Deprecations

-Deprecated support for SecureNFC APIs - The EMDK SecureNFC APIs which allow applications to perform secure communications with the NFC tags such as MifareDesfire, MifarePlus SL3 using the Secure Access Module (SAM) has been deprecated.
+**SecureNFC APIs -** allow applications to perform secure communications with the NFC tags such as MifareDesfire, MifarePlus SL3 using the Secure Access Module (SAM).
+These APIs remain supported but are no longer being advanced.

+**The** `ProfileConfig` **class -** is used to access profile data.
+It remains supported but is no longer being advanced.
+Zebra recommends using the name-value pair function of the Profile Manager.
+Profile XML data also can be modified directly.
+See the [Clock Sample](../../samples/clock) for information about how to modify Profile XML data.

+**The** `ContinuousRead` class -** is used to enable continuous scanning.
+It remains supported but are no longer being advanced.
+Zebra recommends using the `aimType`, `sameSymbolTimeout`, `differentSymbolTimeout` of camera-, imager- and laser-specific reader parameters.

+**The** `picklist` field -** is used for enabling the picklist mode.
+It remains supported but is no longer being advanced.
+Use the `picklistEx` field instead.

 -----